-From top to bottom
+Top to bottom

-*Or bird shit, to use the Anglo Saxon; it was primarily used as fertilizer.
+*Or bird shit, to use the Anglo Saxon.
+It was primarily used as fertilizer.

-Historian Ed Gilnert noted that below the stevedores, watermen and lightermen were the ‘interminable levels of skilled workers’, such as the ‘corn porters, deal porters, coopers, riggers, those who specialised in short-stay docks, tallymen, warehousemen, pilers, baulkers and blenders.’7 He continued: ‘At the bottom of the heap, and reviled by all the other waterside workers, were the ordinary dockers’.8 But here there was a further split between the regulars and the casuals, with the latter sub-dividing themselves into their own complex hierarchy.
+Historian Ed Gilnert noted that below the stevedores, watermen and lightermen were the ‘interminable levels of skilled workers’, such as the ‘corn porters, deal porters, coopers, riggers, those who specialised in short-stay docks, tallymen, warehousemen, pilers, baulkers and blenders.’7 He continued: ‘At the bottom of the heap, and reviled by all the other waterside workers, were the ordinary dockers’.8 But here there was a further split between the regulars and the casuals, with the latter sub-dividing themselves into their own hierarchy.

 Survival of the fittest

 It is worth pausing here to note the numbers employed in dock work.
 In his extensive analysis of London’s East End in the late 19th Century, Charles Booth computed that the main dock companies – the West and East India Docks, the London and St. Katherine Docks and the Millwall Docks – employed, on average, 8,087 men on the best working days.13 There were also those who worked on the Thames wharves and jetties independent of the major dock companies.
 In addition, thousands of jobs were indirectly dependent on the dock workers, such as publicans, the costermongers or local shopkeepers.

-In the 1880s only a limited number of small unions were open to casuals.
-One of the more successful ones was the Tea Operatives and General Labourers Association.
-It had been founded by Ben Tillett who most historical accounts consider instrumental in the 1889 strike’s successes.
-But downplayed or overlooked in many traditional socialist accounts was Tillett’s position at that time; he was busy fighting a power struggle for the support of the casuals.
+Only a limited number of small unions were open to casuals during the 1880s, including the Tea Operatives and General Labourers Association.
+It had been founded by Ben Tillett, who is considered by most historical accounts as instrumental in the 1889 strike’s success.
+However, his position at that time is often downplayed or overlooked in many traditional accounts; Tillett was busy fighting a power struggle for the support of the casuals.
 In spring 1889, a tugman ‘named Harris’16 had set up a rival union and was intent on challenging Tillett.
 On 12 August 1889, Harris had led a band of followers into Tillett’s territory, trying to poach supporters.
 Tillett retaliated on 14 August, the day most historians mark as the start of the dock strike, by holding a meeting in Canning Town to persuade the casual royals to side with him.
-He succeeded in this, which marked ‘the beginning of the end of Harris’ union’, according to Pudney.17So could ulterior motives – the desire to retain and then build up his powerbase – spurred Tillett’s hard work and energy during the strike?
-This is a question that many in the traditional socialist camp, in their excitement to emphasise the importance of union personalities, have often avoided engaging with.
+He succeeded in this, which marked ‘the beginning of the end of Harris’ union’, according to Pudney.17So could ulterior motives – the desire to retain and then build-up his powerbase – spurred Tillett’s hard work and energy during the strike?
+This is a question many in the traditional camp, in their excitement to emphasise the importance of union personalities, have often avoided engaging with.

-It is also important to note the dock strike of 1889 immediately followed two other successful industrial actions.
+It is also important to note the dock strike of 1889 immediately followed two other successful industrial actions in the area.
 The first had been undertaken by the match girls working in Bryant & May in 1888,* the second by gas workers at the Beckton works earlier in 1889.
-The dock workers would have followed these strikes closely, often as friends, relatives or acquaintances, and the victories achieved in both would have undoubtedly provided food for thought for dock workers.
-Indeed, when one considers the wider industrial tensions felt across the East End in these years, it is likely a dock strike could have started with or without Tillett’s presence.
+The dock workers would have followed the progress of these strikes carefully – often as friends, relatives or acquaintances – and the victories achieved in both would have undoubtedly provided food for thought for dock workers.
+Indeed, when one considers the wider industrial tensions felt across the East End in these years, a dock strike would have almost certainly started with or without Tillett’s presence.

 With the settlement declared a great success, the leaders soon went their separate ways.
 Tillett, his followers and others attempted to forge what have been called ‘new unions’ – unions that were inclusive and willing to represent all labourers, both skilled and unskilled.
 Reflecting this, the Tea Operatives was re-branded, becoming the Dockers’ Union and rapidly attained a membership of 18,000.25 In his conclusion, McCarthy wrote: ‘The dock strike brought into being a new kind of socialism, a popular and practical type of socialism.’
-R B Oram concurred: ‘The strike laid the foundations for a power that now enables the dockers to press, at frequent intervals, not for the homely tanner [6d per hour], but for a “substantial increase”.’26
+R.B Oram concurred: ‘The strike laid the foundations for a power that now enables the dockers to press, at frequent intervals, not for the homely tanner [6d per hour], but for a “substantial increase”.’26

 1) Terry McCarthy (ed.), The Great Dock Strike, 1889, (Weidenfeld & Nicolson, 1989), p.8